Kumble R. Subbaswamy

 Kumble R. Subbaswamy is an Indian physicist and college administrator who served as the 11th chancellor of the University of Massachusetts Amherst.
-He currently serves as Interim Senior Vice President for Academic and Student Affairs and Equity, serving the five-campus University of Massachusetts system.
+He then served as Interim Senior Vice President for Academic and Student Affairs and Equity until the end of 2024, serving the five-campus University of Massachusetts system.
 He formerly served as the provost of University of Kentucky.

 He is a member of the American Academy of Arts and Sciences and also an elected fellow of the American Physical Society, and has research interests in computational chemistry and condensed matter physics.

 On June 2, 2022, Subbaswamy announced that he would retire from being the chancellor by the end of June 2023.

 Early life and education

 Subbaswamy was born in the city of Bangalore, Karnataka in India.
 He earned a Bachelor of Science degree in physics from Bangalore University, a Master of Science in physics from University of Delhi, and a Doctor of Philosophy in physics from Indiana University Bloomington.